Introduction to plant & animal CELL STRUCTURE

 chemical reaction and catalysed by the appropriate enzymes.

-and provides the chemical energy for any of the cells functions.
+and contain all the enzymes needed for the chemical reactions that provide the chemical energy for any of the cells functions.

 Liver cells carry out lots of metabolic reactions